adavarski/ArgoCD-GitOps-playground/README.md

 **Note**: Very simple monorepo for CI & CD.
 See **[CI/CD GitOps Notes](./README-Notes.md)** for Production-Like Deployment Strategy.

-In this simple demo we use KIND default k8s namespace for dev environment (no Sandbox/Production namespaces or separate Sandbox/Production k8s clusters and no Production-Like Deployment Strategy).
+In this simple demo we use KIND default k8s namespace for DEV environment and prod namespaces for PROD environment (no separate Staging/Production k8s clusters and no Production-Like Deployment Strategy).
 Continuous Deployment is ideal for lower environments (i.e. Development) and can be triggered by a PR merge, push or even a simple commit to the application source code repository.

-We will using GitHub Actions to build Docker Image of the application and then push the image to DockerHub repository (a new docker image with "git_hash" tag will be created when we PR merge/push/commit to "main" branch), and then update the version of the new image in the Helm Chart present in the Git repo.
-As soon as there is some change in the Helm Chart, ArgoCD detects it and starts rolling out and deploying the new Helm chart in the Kubernetes cluster.
+- DEV environment: We will using GitHub Actions to build Docker Image of the application and then push the image to DockerHub repository (a new docker image with "git_hash" tag will be created when we PR merge/push/commit to "main" branch), and then update the version of the new image in the Helm Chart present in the Git repo (values.yaml).
+As soon as there is some change in the Helm Chart, ArgoCD detects it and starts rolling out and deploying the new Helm chart in the Kubernetes cluster (default ns).

+- PROD environment: On git tag, GitHub Actions build Docker Image of the application and then push the image to DockerHub repository (a new docker image with tag = "git tag" will be created when we create tag to "main" branch), and then update the version of the new image in the Helm Chart present in the Git repo.
+As soon as there is some change in the Helm Chart (values-prod.yaml), ArgoCD detects it and starts rolling out and deploying the new Helm chart in the Kubernetes cluster (prod ns).

 ### GitHub Actions & ArgoCD pipeline flow (GitOps pipeline flow):